Key Takeaways

 Where Coverdash performs best:

-• Wholesale or manufacturing operations comparing coverage
+• Wholesale or manufacturing operations that need to compare coverage

 Where Coverdash performs less competitively: